EOEPCA/datacube-access/best_practices/stac_best_practices.md

   - `raster:scale`
   - `raster:offset`

-  > [!CAUTION]
-  > The scale and offset should only be provided if the processing software explicitly has to apply the scale and the offset, e.g. for Sentinel-2 digital numbers.
+   **CAUTION:** The scale and offset should only be provided if the processing software explicitly has to apply the scale and the offset, e.g. for Sentinel-2 digital numbers.
 For netCDF files - where the scale and offset is applied automatically according to the netCDF specification - the scale and offset should **not** be provided.

 - **Classification Extension** (v2.x)